ye-kyaw-thu/myWord/README.md

 ## License

 myWord is MIT-licensed.
-The license applies to the pre-build unigram, bigram dictionaries as well.
+The license applies to the pre-built unigram, bigram dictionaries as well.

 ## Citation